mscarbor/Mixed-Culture-Fermentation-Models/README.md

 Copyright (c) 2019, Matthew J. Scarborough
 Contact: scarborough.matthew@gmail.com

-This readme describes the use of two mixed culture fermentation metabolic models: a unicellular model and a mixed community model
+This readme describes the use of two mixed culture fermentation metabolic models: a one-cell bulk model and a mixed community model

 ## Prerequisites
 * [Python 3.5 or later] (https://www.python.org/downloads/) -  Both metabolic models are written with python.
 Matlab versions can be created using CobraPy.